 Taxis are plentiful in Chicago.
-The base fare is USD 3.25.
-It is customary to tip cab drivers about 15 to 20 percent of the total fare.
+The initial charge is USD 3.25, to which you add USD 2.25 per extra mile.
+It is customary to tip cab drivers about 15 to 20% of the total fare.
 Credit cards are accepted.

 Upon your arrival in Chicago, you can get in touch with local tourism professionals for further information and to help organize your stay.Chicago Visitor Information Centers

 These two centres, operated by Choose Chicago, the city's official destination marketing organization, offer practical information and many useful recommendations (accommodation, restaurants, public transport, festivals, cultural events, etc.).